22. AGX Vehicle

 General recommendations

-Normally a significant amount of nodes are in contact with the ground/floor/other objects, resulting in many contact points.
+Normally, a significant number of nodes are in contact with the ground, floor, or other objects, resulting in many contact points.
 For best numerical and behavioral performance:

 • Use a direct friction model solve type (agx::FrictionModel::DIRECT or agx::FrictionModel::DIRECT_AND_ITERATIVE) for the track-ground contact material when possible.

 • Prefer agxVehicle::TrackBoxFrictionModel for track-ground interactions, optionally with an estimate of the normal force for each contact point.
-Enable scaleWithDepth if the system is within bounds, performance wise.
+Enable scaleWithDepth if the system remains within acceptable performance bounds.

-• Set the surface viscosity as high as possible but low enough for the object to not slide with constant speed.
+• Set the surface viscosity as high as possible, but low enough to prevent the object from sliding at constant speed.

-• Use different friction coefficients and surface viscosity along and orthogonal to the tracks – usually higher traction (and potentially lower viscosity) along the tracks, and slightly lower transverse traction with higher viscosity orthogonal to the tracks for smooth turning.
+• Use different friction coefficients and surface viscosity along and orthogonal to the tracks.
+Usually this means higher traction, and potentially lower viscosity, along the tracks, and slightly lower transverse traction with higher viscosity orthogonal to the tracks for smooth turning.

 • Set restitution to zero for better stability and continuous contacts.